SAP/go-ase/README.md

 #### Connector

-As an alternative to the string DSNs `cgo.NewConnector` and `purego.NewConnector` accept a `libdsn.DsnInfo` directly and return a `driver.Connector`, which can be passed to `sql.OpenDB`:
+As an alternative to the string DSNs `ase.NewConnector` accept a `dsn.DsnInfo` directly and return a `driver.Connector`, which can be passed to `sql.OpenDB`:

 ```go
 package main